 Instructions

 - Preheat oven to 350 degrees.
-Line a 9 inch square metal pan with foil and spray foil with cooking spray.
-Alternatively, use nonstick foil or grease the pan and line with parchment.
+Grease a 9-inch square metal pan and line bottom with parchment paper.

-- Melt butter in a medium saucepan set over medium or medium low heat.
+- Melt butter in a saucepan set over medium heat.
 When butter is almost completely melted, add chocolate, reduce heat to low and stir until chocolate is melted.
 Cool mixture slightly, and with a wooden spoon, beat in brown sugar, followed by eggs and vanilla.
 Scrape sides of bowl and with the wooden spoon, beat in the baking powder and salt, making sure they’re evenly distributed.
-Add the flour and stir gently until it is mixed in.
+Add the flour and beat by hand until mixed.

 - Spread batter evenly in pan and bake in middle of oven for about 30 minutes or until a wooden pick comes out clean.
 Cool completely on a wire rack.

-- Make caramel-pecan layer: In a heavy medium size saucepan bring sugar, corn syrup, water, and a pinch salt to a boil over medium heat, stirring until sugar is dissolved.
-Boil mixture, without stirring, until it turns a golden caramel – mine was golden in 8 minutes.
-Remove pan from heat and carefully add cream and vanilla (mixture will bubble up and steam).
-Stir in pecans and quickly pour mixture over brownie layer, spreading evenly.
+- Make caramel-pecan layer: In a heavy 3-qurart saucepan, combine sugar, corn syrup, water, and a pinch salt.
+Stir well, then bring to a boil over medium heat.
+Boil mixture, without stirring, until it turns a golden caramel color – 8-10 minutes (but go by color because it may take longer).
+Remove pan from heat and carefully add cream.
+Mixture will bubble up and foam.
+Give it a stir, let some of the steam evaporate then stir in the vanilla and pecans.
+Pour mixture over brownie layer, spreading evenly.
 Cool brownies completely in pan on a rack.

 - Chill brownies, loosely covered, until caramel is firm, at least 4 hours.
 Lift from pan by grasping parchment (or foil).
 Cut brownies into 16 squares, then cut each square into 4 squares.
 Set squares in regular or miniature size cupcake papers and sprinkle sea salt on top before serving.
 Makes 64